anishst/Learn/CloudComputing/AWS/aws_notes.md

 -  CloudTrail Insights
     - OPTIONAL FEATURE allows CloudTrail to automatically detect unusual API activities in your AWS account.

-### AWS Trusted Advisor

-- [Trusted] Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/) is an online resource that helps to reduce cost, increase performance and improve security by optimizing your AWS environment.
--  inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.
-The inspection includes security checks, such as Amazon S3 buckets with open access permissions.
-- Trusted Advisor provides real time guidance to help you provision your resources following best practices.
-- Advisor will advise you on Cost Optimization, Performance, Security, and Fault Tolerance.
-- no PDF Report
-- holistic view of recommendation for best practices
-- scans your AWS infrastructure and compares is to AWS best practices in five categories:
-    - Cost Optimization
-    - Performance
-    - Security
-    - Fault Tolerance
-    - Service Limits

 ## Serverless